marko-js/community/proposals/0000-surface-async-stream-errors-to-http.md

 - A search engine will index the erroneous content, since they received no sign they should try again or discard the response as invalid

-- HTTP-level tools (debuggers, curl, spiders, etc.) will report the response as successful, even when it wasn’t
+- HTTP-level tools (debuggers, monitoring, curl, spiders, etc.) will report the response as successful, even when it wasn’t

-Research into HTTP/1.1’s chunked `Transfer-Encoding` and HTTP/2’s stream error handling found that they both have a standardized way of indicating a dynamically-streamed response failed to complete successfully:
+Research into HTTP/1.1’s chunked responses and HTTP/2’s stream error handling found that they both have a standardized way of indicating a dynamically-streamed response failed to complete successfully:

 <dl>
   <dt>HTTP/1.1 <code>Transfer-Encoding: chunked</code></dt>